Baker, Kansas

 Baker is an unincorporated community in Brown County, Kansas, United States.
+As of 2023, it is located in a rural area with two houses remaining at the original town site.

 History

 Baker was laid out in 1882 by the Missouri Pacific Railroad; the town was named for the Baker family, the original owners of the town site.
 A post office was opened in Baker in 1882, and remained in operation until it was discontinued in 1933.